-Madeira's Famous Three Peak Mountain Walk from Pico do Arieiro to Pico Ruivo
+Walking in Madeira, Portugal: The Famous Three Peak Mountain Walk From Pico do Arieiro to Pico Ruivo

 The Famous Peak: Pico Do Arieiro